oskarkv/rureader/README.md

 How to Use
 ----------
-1. Paste a Russian text.
+1. Paste a Russian or English (or both) text.
-2. As you read it, click on words that you don't understand to have them looked up right next to the text.
+2. As you read it, click on words to have them looked up, in the other language, right next to the text.
 3. You may save words in a list (translated automatically) as you read.
 4. There are links to [forvo](http://www.forvo.com/) and additional dictionaries on the top of the page, that will look up the current word on those sites.